Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 We expect this update to take about an hour.
 Access to this website will be unavailable during this time.

-Risk assessment is the process where you:
+Risk assessment is a term used to describe the overall process or method where you:

 For definitions and more information about what hazards and risks are, please see the OSH Answers document Hazard and Risk.

 Risk assessments are very important as they form an integral part of an occupational health and safety management plan.
 They help to:

 The aim of the risk assessment process is to evaluate hazards, then remove that hazard or minimize the level of its risk by adding control measures, as necessary.
 By doing so, you have created a safer and healthier workplace.

 The goal is to try to answer the following questions:

 There may be many reasons a risk assessment is needed, including: